Layle Lane

 Layle Lane (November 27, 1893 – February 2, 1976) was an American educator and civil rights activist.

 Life

 Lane was born in Marietta, Georgia in 1893 to Reverend Calvin Lane and Alice Virginia Clark Lane.
 She was their fourth child.
 Her father was a Congregationalist minister and her mother was a teacher.
 Her family left Georgia after her father was threatened to be lynched.
 The family resettled in Knoxville, Tennessee, and three years later in Vineland, New Jersey.
 In Vineland, Lane attended Vineland High School, where she was the first black graduate of the school.
 Lane never married.
 In 1976, she died in Cuernavaca, Mexico.

 Education

 Lane graduated from Howard University in 1916.
-After being unable to receive a job as a teacher in a New York public school, she returned to school earned a second undergraduate degree at Hunter College.
+After being unable to receive a job as a teacher in a New York public school, she returned to school earning a second undergraduate degree at Hunter College.
 She received her master's degree from Columbia University.